Matured Lease definition

 Related to Matured Lease

-• Liquidated Lease means a 2016-B Lease that is terminated and charged off by the Servicer prior to its Maturity Date following a default thereunder.
+• Liquidated Lease means a Defaulted Lease that is terminated and charged off by the Servicer prior to its Maturity Date.

-• Capital Lease means, as applied to any Person, any lease of any property (whether real, personal or mixed) by that Person as lessee which, in accordance with GAAP, is or should be accounted for as a capital lease on the balance sheet of that Person and the amount of such obligation shall be the capitalized amount thereof determined in accordance with GAAP.
+• Capital Lease means, with respect to any Person, any lease of any property (whether real, personal or mixed) by such Person as lessee that, in accordance with GAAP, would be required to be classified and accounted for as a capital lease on a balance sheet of such Person.

 • Permitted Lease means a lease permitted under Section 4.02(b) of the Trust Indenture.